lf-/blog/content/posts/computing-should-enable-humans/index.md

 Thinking back on why I switched back to Neovim exclusively as an editor, one major reason is the amount of the functionality that is in plugins instead of in the core.
-Autocompletion is in a plugin. *Highlighting queries* are in a plugin.
+Autocompletion is in a plugin. *Highlighting queries* are in a plugin and can be *overridden in your config file*.
 Much of the UI is in a plugin.
+I can hack up basically any plugin in my config by doing various things to override it without having to fork it.
 None of these plugins are owned by the same team, and there are alternatives for each piece, so that if it sucks, I *can* hit da bricks.

 {% image(name="just-walk-out.jpg", colocated=true) %}
 Skeleton meme: "just walk out, you can leave!!!"